Toyota announces $1.33 billion investment in Kentucky plant

 - Angels rally with seven runs in ninth inning to complete sweep of Mariners

+Trump wasn’t included in the first version of a news release distributed on Friday by Toyota in advance of Monday’s announcement.
+The release, however, included quotes from Kentucky’s two senators and governor.

+White House spokeswoman Natalie Strom said that Toyota “actually reached out to us and wanted to include the president.”

-Toyota is gearing up for production of the revamped 2018 Camry featuring a new exterior design, an upgraded interior and a new engine.
-The plant recently added more than 700 workers to support the launch of the 2018 Camry.
+The Toyota investment has been in the works for years as it gears up for production of the revamped 2018 Camry, long the top-selling car in the U.S. Toyota has said the Camry’s new underpinnings were designed four or five years ago, and the factory upgrade is needed to build the new car which goes on sale late in the summer.
+The 2018 Camry features a new exterior design, an upgraded interior and a new engine.
+The plant recently added more than 700 workers to support its launch.

 “The (production) line itself is being retooled to accommodate this change,” Toyota spokesman Scott Vazin said.

+The automaker said the plans call for updating equipment at the Kentucky plant to streamline production and for construction of a new paint shop.

-Toyota is betting that the changes will solidify Camry’s position as the top-selling vehicle in the U.S. that isn’t a pickup truck.
+Toyota is betting that the changes will solidify Camry’s premier sales position.
 That dominance is under threat from the popularity of SUVs.

-The automaker said the plans also call for updating equipment to streamline the production process and for construction of a new paint shop.
+“When the 2018 Camry hits the roads later this year, I’m convinced that it will have heads turning,” James said Monday.

+James said the upgrades will position the plant “to compete globally for new models, build ever-better cars for our customers now and enable us to respond quicker and more capably to market demands.”

-The investment follows the automaker’s decision in 2013 to spend $530 million in the sprawling plant to begin building the luxury Lexus ES 350 in Kentucky.
+The investment follows the automaker’s decision in 2013 to spend $530 million in the plant to begin building the luxury Lexus ES 350 in Kentucky.

 Last year, the Kentucky plant produced more than 500,000 vehicles.

-State and local officials planned to attend an event later Monday at the Georgetown plant to celebrate the automaker’s investment.
+State and local officials attended an event Monday at the Georgetown plant to celebrate the automaker’s investment.

 Kentucky Gov. Matt Bevin said Toyota’s investment is “further proof of their commitment to producing American-made cars.”